joeyshi12/obsidian-vault/bsc4/cpsc317/M4/TCP Versus UDP.md

 date: [[2022-10-17]]
 ---

-Notes:
--  Reliable: on failure an error message is provided

 Ordered delivery -> delivers segments in-order (in M6)
 Bidirectional -> data flows both ways
 Unidirectional -> data can flow only one way